Video Editing Basics with Adobe Premiere Pro CC

 Render Settings on Adobe Premiere CC

-• This will automatically export your file to Adobe Media Encoder, where you will see it on queue. press enter or the green play button, then wait for it to finish.
+• This will automatically export your file to Adobe Media Encoder, where you will see it on the queue.
+Press enter or the green play button, then wait for it to finish.

 Export Window of Adobe Media Encoder

 That’s it.
 Those are the basic moves you’ll need to be able to navigate in Adobe Premiere Pro CC.
-On their latest version, they have new features added, like Auto Reframe – which automatically scales your file.
+Recent versions of Adobe Premiere Pro include features like Auto Reframe, which intelligently adjusts your video’s aspect ratio to suit different platforms, such as Instagram or TikTok.

 You can auto-reframe your files so that they would fit the requirements of third-party channels such as Instagram.
 Another cool thing about it is it doesn’t simply cut your sequence into a square.
 It maintains whatever is essential in your footage.